May 31 2020 – Henrieta Haniskova

 Used medicinally, Cocoa Butter works as an anti-inflammatory moisturizer that offers relief to skin afflicted with the swelling, irritation, and redness characteristic of conditions such as psoriasis, eczema, and rashes.
 Cocoa Butter is reputed to naturally enhance the body’s immunity by promoting relaxation.
 This in turn facilitates stress relief by decreasing the feelings of fatigue that can often weaken immunity.
 Cocoa Butter is gentle enough to use for soothing burns and infections without causing further sensitivities.

 Cocoa butter is the richest source of saturated fatty acids known in nature.
 This closely resembles the fat that is stored under the skin on infants and young babies, which is what makes baby skin so plump and perfect.
-We loose this type of fat stored under our skin with age.
+We lose this type of fat stored under our skin with age.
 This is one of the main reasons why we love Cocoa butter for baby skin and skin stretching to accommodate a baby to keep it elastic and able to make space when pregnant.
 Explore our Cocoa butter based skincare for babies in our online store here.

 We use organic crude or pure prime pressed Cocoa butter in our formulas, which is known to…